 Misconfigurations remain amongst the top threats to organisations today and they account for 65–70% of all security related challenges in the cloud.
 Misconfigured workloads could expose vulnerabilities and sensitive data to bad actors.

 To mitigate these risks, Cloud Security Posture Management (CSPM) tools can help monitor and continuously identify misconfigurations in our workloads and any other supporting services that we may be leveraging.
 CSPM tools can additionally serve as a training tool to help users avoid future misconfigurations.
 To further strengthen our security posture, it’s crucial that we introduce security as early as possible by leveraging CSPM tools in our development process.
 By scanning infrastructure-as-code templates for misconfigurations on our Integrated Development Environment (IDE) and in our pipelines before the infrastructure is deployed, we would be able to detect and remediate misconfigurations before they impact our production environment.

 Source: Trend Micro

-In conclusion, ensuring the security of our workloads on AWS is critical for protecting our organization’s assets, data, and reputation.
-To secure your AWS environment, seek out a platform-based solution with broad cloud-native application protection platform (CNAPP) capabilities that delivers thoughtful security from commit to runtime and integrates with the DevOps tools your organization already uses.
+In conclusion, ensuring the security of our workloads on AWS is critical for protecting our organisation’s assets, data, and reputation.
+To secure your AWS environment, seek out a platform-based solution with broad cloud-native application protection platform (CNAPP) capabilities that delivers thoughtful security from commit to runtime and integrates with the DevOps tools your organisation already uses.

 Trend Micro Cloud One™ - Conformity provides a holistic view of cloud resources and configurations, helping you quickly assess your infrastructure’s compliance posture against compliance standards and frameworks.